 The second required modern language is typically French, though at the recommendation of their mentors, students may opt for a different language.
-The student should make such a request in conjunction with the dissertation proposal; it must be agreed to by the Ph.D. committee.
+Students should indicate on their dissertation proposal the second language they plan to acquire with a brief rationale.
+The Ph.D. committee will then determine whether the request should be approved.
 Proficiency in a second foreign language should be demonstrated before entering the second year of the program.
 A proficiency test, identical in structure and procedure to the German test, will ordinarily be administered on the Friday before fall semester classes begin.
 Retakes will usually be taken on the Friday before spring semester classes begin.